Fibromyalgia may not damage the body, but it still may hinder your quality of life.

-But then there’s fibromyalgia, a syndrome that causes chronic and widespread pain all over the body.
-What makes fibromyalgia so mysterious is that there is no obvious cause: You won’t find any damage to the body on X-rays or MRIs, and you won’t find evidence of inflammation.
-Still, people with fibro experience constant pain that disrupts their daily lives.
+Fibromyalgia is a syndrome that causes chronic and widespread pain all over the body.
+What makes fibromyalgia so mysterious is that there is no obvious cause.
+You won’t find any damage to the body on X-rays or MRIs, and you won’t find evidence of inflammation.
+Still, the constant pain can affect your quality of life and disrupt your daily activities.

 Fibromyalgia may come and go in episodes called “flares.”
 Stress or hormonal changes (such as during the menstrual cycle or pregnancy) can trigger a flare.
 During these episodes, symptoms of fibromyalgia include:

 - Aching in muscles and joints